ferrohd/marecchia/marecchia/packages/hlsjs/README.md

 ## License 📜

-Marecchia and its NPM package are under the GNU General Public License v3 (GNUv3), promoting freedom to share and change the software.
+Marecchia and its NPM package are under the AGPL-3.0 license.
+For more details, refer to the [LICENSE](LICENSE) file.